sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 Intuitively, prices are set based on how much people are *willing* to trade.
-So in practical terms, liquidity amounts to the following: for any amount of asset I buy for a given price, there is someone else *willing* to buy it from me.
-How liquidity *ensured* in regular markets?
+So in practical terms, liquidity amounts to the following: for any amount of asset I buy for a given price, there is someone else *willing* to buy that amount it from me for approximately the same price.
+A bit like conservation of energy if we were talking about physical systems.
+How is liquidity *ensured* in regular markets?
 Liquidity is facilitated by [Market Makers](https://en.wikipedia.org/wiki/Market_maker), which buy and sell assets making some profit from a bet on future price or by charging a commission.